For Online or Face-to-face

 Make a booking to visit a service like Counselling, Career and Consultancy Services for at least 6 visits and come with your friend or family member to the first visit if they want your support (for things that built up over a long time it may take more than 6 visits to improve quality of life).

-Take more self-care steps together including better diet that contains a lot of unprocessed food, getting out in the sunlight for short periods every day (ask the GP to check for a vitamin-D deficiency if the person does not get much sun), improve sleep (including no use of light-emitting screens in the hour before bed or use the night-shift mode on your device), do something physical as many days a week as possible.
+Take more self-care steps together including better diet that contains a lot of unprocessed food, getting out in the sunlight for short periods every day (ask the GP to check for a vitamin-D deficiency if the person does not get much sun), (including no use of light-emitting screens in the hour before bed or use the night-shift mode on your device), do something physical as many days a week as possible.

 Worsening symptoms may mean it is time to get more treatment before things go too far.
 Sometimes some great things can come from what looks bleak.
 Appointment details are listed above (to the right).